Family’s Australian Cattle Dog Stayed With Lost 3-Year-Old Girl Overnight, Leading Rescuers To The Girl

 — PetTrax (@pettraxinc) April 21, 2018

 This is not the first time a heroic dog has been in the news for saving a young child.
-Last year, a formerly abused dog given a second chance at life after being rescued from a shelter showed a “sixth sense” with at its new owners one day.
+Last year, a formerly abused dog given a second chance at life after being rescued from a shelter showed a “sixth sense” to its new owners one day.
 As the New York Post reported, the dog was anxious to go outside, so the new owners let the dog for a run.
 The dog then ran to a ditch, where it found a naked and freezing 3-year-old girl who had wandered away from her home.

 The dog then ran to alert its new owner, who was working in the garage, and led him to the girl.
 The dog’s actions could very well have saved the life of the toddler, who was brought to safety without suffering any major injuries.